 The London Mathematical Society has elected Shigefumi Mori, of Kyoto University, to Honorary Membership.
-Professor Mori received his PhD under Masayoshi Nagata, and was awarded a Fields Medal at the 1990 ICM in Kyoto, returning there in the same year following a career at the Unirofessor Shigefumi Mori, of Kyoto University, Japanversity of Nagoya.
+Professor Mori received his PhD under Masayoshi Nagata, and was awarded a Fields Medal at the 1990 ICM in Kyoto, returning there in the same year following a career at Nagoya University.